 Two-hour guided field classes are designed to meet the standards and objectives of the Utah State Core Curriculum at each grade level, focusing on hands-on activities that will engage and delight students of all ages.
 All classes are held rain or shine, and are led by either a Red Butte Garden Education Staff member or a trained Education Volunteer.

-All field classes are full for the 2017/2018 school year.
-To request a self-guided field class between June-August, please fill out a request form HERE.
+All School guided field classes are full for the 2018-2019 school year.
+To request a self-guided field class, CLICK HERE.

 Reservations are required for all field trips

 We require one adult chaperone for every 7 students.
 Students, teachers, and chaperones in Public and Charter schools within the 1:7 adult to student ratio are admitted free of charge.
 Chaperones exceeding the 1:7 adult to student ratio are admitted at a reduced entrance fee of $13.00 per person.

 Private school and home school students are admitted at a group rate of $6.00 per student.
 Adults and chaperones within the required 1:7 adult to student ratio are admitted free of charge.
 Chaperones exceeding the 1:7 ratio are admitted at a reduced entrance fee of $13.00 per person.